-General battery safety rules ALWAYS use eye protection when handling batteries.
-NEVER smoke or work near sparks or other sources of ignition.
-NEVER touch both battery terminals at the same time with your hand or any non-insulated tools.
+- ALWAYS use eye protection when handling batteries. - NEVER smoke or work near sparks or other sources of ignition. - NEVER touch both battery terminals at the same time with your hand or any non-insulated tools.
 If battery acid contacts skin or clothing, flush immediately with water and neutralize with baking soda.

-Connecting the Always connect the cables in the following sequence to avoid possible shock: battery Find the battery cables located near the battery tray.
-Connect the red cable to the positive(+) terminal of the battery.
-Then connect the black cable to the negative(-) terminal of the battery.
-Disconnecting the Always disconnect cables in the following sequence to avoid possible shock. battery First, disconnect the black cable from the negative(-) terminal of the battery.
-Next, disconnect the red cable from the positive(+) terminal of the battery.
+Always connect the cables in the following sequence to avoid possible shock: Connecting the battery

+- 1. Find the battery cables located inside the battery box. - 2.
+Connect the red cable to the positive (+) terminal of the battery. - 3.
+Then connect the black cable to the negative (-) terminal of the battery.

+Disconnecting the battery

+- 1. First, disconnect the black cable from the negative (-) terminal of the battery. - 2.
+Next, disconnect the red cable from the positive (+) terminal of the battery.

-7. Wheel Kit Assembly Your generator is equipped with a free wheel kit to provide easy portability.
-Secure the generator on blocks at least 7" off the ground or work table.
-Make sure the holes in the base of the generator are not obstructed to allow for installation of axle and vibration brackets.
-Installing the axle 1.
-Slide (1) Axle into the end of the Wheel (1). and wheels 2.
-Slide (1) Axle Washer onto the axle.
-3. Slide the Axle, Wheel, and Washer assembly into the Frame.
-4. Insert (1) Hairpin in the holes on that end of the Axle to secure the Wheel.
-5. Repeat for the opposite Wheel.
-Axle Ð Washer Hairpin Wheel Align (1) Frame Support Assembly to the holes in the generator base.
-Attach using Installing the legs 1.
-(2) M8 X 16 Bolts and (2) M8 Flange Nuts.
-2. Repeat Step 1 to attach the remaining Frame Support Assembly to the generator base.
-M8 x 16mm Flange Bolt (Flange Bolt B) Generator Base Frame Support Assembly M8 Flange Nut
+8. Wheel Kit Assembly Your generator is equi pped with a free wheel kit to provide easy portability. on blocks at least 7" off the ground or work table.
+Make sure the holes in the base of the ructed to allow for installation of axle and vibration brackets.
+Installing the axle and wheels Slide (1) Axle into the end of the Wheel (1).
+Slide (1) Axle Washer onto the Axle.
+Slide the Axle, Wheel, and Washer assembly into the Frame.
+Insert (1) Hairpin in the holes on that end of the Axle to secure the Wheel.
+Repeat for the opposite Wheel.
+Installing the legs Align (1) Frame Support Assembly to the holes in the generator base.
+Attach using (4) M8 X 16 Bolts and (4) M8 Flange Nuts.
+Repeat Step 1 to attach the remaining Frame Support Assembly to the generator base.